Date of Last Update

 5. Requestors of data from Millennium may contract to services of outside vendors (e.g. data processing consultants, direct mail firms, marketing and merchandise firms, etc.) to process and/or distribute information obtained from Millennium.
 In these cases:

 a.
-The vendor must agree to use the information only for the
+The vendor must agree to use the information

-information by the vendor is strictly prohibited.
+transfer of the information by the vendor is strictly prohibited.

 b.
 If the project in question results in the publication of directories or lists as identified above, the procedures outlined must be followed prior to publication.